 This outreach mechanism involves the use of web pages focused on specific water quality topics maintained on the CMSWS website located at http://stormwater.charmeck.org.
 Web pages describe the specific actions necessary to prevent water pollution and instructions for reporting suspected pollution sources.
 The web pages also target specific business sectors with best management practices relating to pollution prevention.
 In addition, the web pages include a description of all the volunteer programs with instructions on how to register for participation.
 Web pages are also available that describe water quality monitoring activities in Mecklenburg County and general water quality conditions.
-This website is promoted through utility bill inserts, print ads, brochures, Environmental Notices, Newsletters, media campaigns, social media post, workshops, and by displays on giveaway materials.
-The website also appears on all emails generated by staff with CMSWS as well as appears on their business cards.
+This website is promoted through utility bill inserts, print ads, brochures, Environmental Notices, Newsletters, media campaigns, social media posts, workshops, and by displays on giveaway materials.
+The website also appears on all emails generated by staff with CMSWS as well as on their business cards.
 The stormwater website is also available through a link on the websites maintained by Mecklenburg County and the other co-permittees.
-Annual pageviews for CMSWS's website generally total greater than 300,000.